acteng/atip/README.md

 See our current roadmap on the [Milestones](https://github.com/acteng/atip/milestones?direction=desc&sort=completeness&state=open) page.
 Issues, feature requests, and pull requests are welcome.
 Please open an issue if you're interested in contributing!

 See the [developer guide](docs/developer_guide.md) if you want to work on ATIP.

+### Using ATIP in other places

+You can set up the scheme sketcher in another place, using [the common library](https://github.com/acteng/scheme-sketcher-lib).
+You'll need technical experience to do this.
+Please [file an issue](https://github.com/acteng/atip/issues/new) to start a conversation.